jiyoungsim/Face-Image-Classification-by-Emotion-Using-Machine-Learning-Models/README.md

 	+ Thomson Batidzirai
 	+ Mo Yang

-+**Objective**: The goal of this project is to build a classification model for facial images by emotions that performs better than the baseline boosted decision stump.
++ **Objective**: The goal of this project is to build a classification model for facial images by emotions that performs better than the baseline boosted decision stump.
 The models are evaluated in terms of accuracy and computational expenses, with assumption that the model will be retrained on a larger dataset in the future.

 + **Project summary**: